kamrade/kamrade.github.io/roadmap.md

 - [ ] Start unit testing
 - [ ] Improve performance
 - [X] Fix AsideNav any type for state.
 Just add [key:string]: <type>
+- [ ] Find a way to avoid use setTimeout in the Accordion Component

 ## Milestones
 - [ ] Implement UserMenu dropdown using React Portal.